 Don't even get me started on the terrible practises such companies use, like article spinning and keyword stuffing.
 Thankfully, Google Search updates have become great at catching sub-par content, and even punishing its publishers with lower page rankings.

 You Could Think of it as a Paid Internship

 Although writing for a content farm is never something I would suggest you commit to long-term, I suppose you could use it as practise for the next big thing that comes along.
 I certainly did.
 I became a super-star at turning out great content, and was able to use that content in my portfolio to apply for better freelance writing jobs.
 It was like running a marathon, untrained, as a way to get ready for a future of 100-metre sprints.
 Strange, but not ineffectual.

 If you're struggling to find paid writing work, you just may end up with a content farm contract.
-There are endless listings on Odesk and other freelance network sites.
+There are endless listings on UpWork and other freelance network sites.
 Just remember that your career doesn't begin and end in the virtual pit that is a content farm.
 Learn your trade, get out, and make your real money - and name - elsewhere.